hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 As we can see, if the user tries to initialize `key_pair` and `peer_id` via the config file or env variables, they'll get an error.
 We are creating a terrible user experience by presenting the user with an option to configure something they should not be configuring.

-We should avoid exposing fields like this to the user.
+We should not expose such fields to the user as they are implementation details.

 ### Naming Issues

-The configuration parameters naming presents a few challenges.
+The configuration parameter naming convention poses the following challenges.

 #### Overcomplicated ENV Variables

 ENV variables for all configuration parameters are named according to the internal module names.
 These technical designations might resonate with developers but can be confusing or alienating for users not deeply immersed in the project's inner mechanisms.
-Many FOSS projects gravitate towards generic, descriptive names to ensure broader comprehension and enhanced usability.
+The [POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html#tag_08) actively encourages environment variables with succinct names.
+Given that a number of standard environment variable names exist, and their value can be redefined on a per-process basis, it is recommended to use generic environment variables as much as possible, before using specific names prefixed with `IROHA_`.

 #### Inconsistent Naming of ENV Variables